-I am so excited to begin my fourth year teaching fifth grade at Tularcitos!
-These past three years have been amazing!
+I am so excited to begin my fifth year teaching fifth grade at Tularcitos!
+These past four years have been amazing!
 By far, the best part of each day is getting to work with the fantastic students in Room 41!
 A very close second is working with the incredible fifth grade team!
-I thoroughly enjoy working, planning, and reflecting with this dedicated group of teachers.
-I am looking forward knowing a new bunch of fifth graders this year!
+I thoroughly enjoy working, planning, and reflecting with this dedicated group of teachers and students.
+I am looking forward to getting to know a new bunch of fifth graders this year!

 Originally, I am from Walnut Creek, California.
 I graduated from UC Santa Barbara in 1999 and earned my teaching credential from Sonoma State University in 2000.
 While at UCSB I studied abroad in London for six months.
 That one experience changed my life!
 Since then, I have combined my passion for teaching and traveling by living, traveling, and teaching all over the world.
 All in all, I have spent over 7 years abroad.
 I taught in Mexico, Japan, and Germany.
-I volunteered building houses and protecting sea turtles in Costa Rica.
-Before coming to Monterey, I hiked all the way across Spain on the Camino Santiago, over 500 miles in all!
+I spent a summer volunteering in Costa Rice building houses and protecting sea turtles.
+Spain has a special place in my heart now ... in all I have spent four summers there!
+Two different summers I hiked all the way across Spain on the Camino Santiago, over 500 miles and I was lucky enough to spend two summers in Madrid earning my Masters of Education degree there.
 I even volunteered teaching English while living on a ship called the Peace Boat that sailed around the world, twice!

 I feel so lucky to have finally grown roots here on the Monterey Peninsula.
 Before coming to Tular, I worked at the International School of Monterey for six years, both as a teacher and as the International Baccalaureate Coordinator.
 I earned a Master of Education in 2012 from Endicott College.